Hendricks Chapel: People's place

-People's Place is a non-profit, student-run cafe located in the basement of Hendricks Chapel.
-Established in 1971, the cafe offers cheap eats and snacks, including coffee, sandwiches, and pastries.
-The cafe operates independently from the university, offering a unique alternative to mainstream cafes, and all its profits go to Hendricks Chapel.
+People's Place is a non-profit, student-run café located in the basement of Hendricks Chapel.
+Established in 1971, the café offers cheap eats and snacks, including coffee, sandwiches, and pastries.
+The café operates independently from the university, offering a unique alternative to mainstream cafes, and all its profits go to Hendricks Chapel.
 People's Place maintains its independence and provides a relaxed atmosphere for students, while also supporting the mission of the Chapel.
 People's Place actively participates in issues both on and beyond University Hill, and has been known to close or offer free coffee and baked goods in response to important events on campus.
 People's Place aims to foster a sense of community for students and faculty members by providing a place to grab a coffee and have a conversation.
-The cafe underwent renovations to its kitchen and menu in 2019.
+The café underwent renovations to its kitchen and menu in 2019.

 Awards

 In 2018, the chapel received a prestigious Outstanding Spiritual Initiatives award for promoting spiritual and religious growth on a college campus by the National Association of Student Personnel Administrators.